Koena-C/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that duplicates the last line of file iacta
+script that deletes all regular files with the extension .js